imanolpg/planeinterceptor/README.md

 Install and compile dump1090 and set it in the enviroment path.
 The program sould be run from terminal.

 Install a MongoDB localhost server.
+Create a database called planeinterceptor and a collection called flights.

 ## Usage